 Originating from the Nirmal town in Telangana, the Nirmal paintings are created by the Naqash, the craftsmen of the town from the 14th century.
 Through the paintings, the craftsmen depict the Ramayana and Mahabharata, pictures of nature and dancers using organic colours from herbs, vegetable dye, gum and minerals.

 The Nirmal toys, also known as ‘ponki chekka’ are made from wood, glue and ‘chinta lappam’, made from sawdust and boiled tamarind seed and then coated with white clay.
 Rightly called ‘the land of toys’, these craftsmen also produce articles like furniture, toys, plaques, bangles, jewellery and boxes.

 Where to buy: Go on a 4-hour long road trip to Nirmal town and buy the Nirmal goods at the Nirmal Toys Emporium or visit handicrafts stores in Hyderabad city like the Golkonda Handicrafts, a government-run corporation.

 If you like to invest in your souvenir, then buy the silver filigree articles, that originated in Karimnagar district of Telangana.
 A close examination of this artwork will leave you awe-struck.

-The filigree is intricate craftwork where the artisans twist the delicate silver wire into delicate lopes and knit them into a zigzag form to bring in a lace-like appearance which is then modelled into figures of animals, birds and flowers.
-Artefacts like spoons, button boxes, ashtrays, jewellery, perfume containers, key chains and cigarette boxes are produced.
-Earrings, brooches, hairpins along with many other modern artefacts are new to the market.
+The filigree is intricate craftwork where the artisans twist the delicate silver wire into delicate lopes and knit them into a zigzag form to bring in a lace-like appearance which is then modelled into figures of animals, birds, and flowers.
+Artefacts like spoons, button boxes, ashtrays, jewellery, perfume containers, key chains, and cigarette boxes are produced.
+Earrings, brooches, hairpins along with many other modern artifacts are new to the market.

 Where to buy: The Golkonda Handicrafts is the best place to buy your silver filigree.